assetfuture/DataActuals/README.md

 ## 4. Reporting and Notification

-- For accounts requiring follow-up post-extraction, notify the relevant **Customer Success Data Owner** once ingestion is complete.
+- For accounts requiring follow-up post-extraction, notify the relevant **Customer Success Account Owner** once ingestion is complete.

 - Confirm successful ingestion and move file from **To do** to **Complete** folder.